Carlos Vasquez is a master of video fighting game “Mortal Kombat” despite being unable to see the action on screen because he is blind.

 Hardware accessories are rare for players with limited use of their hands, said David Combarieu, chief of Hitclic, a French startup that designs gear enabling people with motor disabilities to game at a competitive level.

-Microsoft makes a special adaptive controller for Xbox games, at a price of $100, before adding in costs for customisation.
+Microsoft makes a special adaptive controller for Xbox games, at a price of $100, before adding in costs for customization.

 Yet, there is no controller equivalent offered by Xbox’s console market rivals Sony and Nintendo, said Combarieu.